Moviik

 Scalability is another factor.
 Expanding to multiple locations is more complex than with cloud setups, as each site requires additional infrastructure, installation, and configuration.
 Despite these challenges, on-prem setups are ideal for businesses that require full control over data and integration.

-• Independent pharmacies: Cloud for simplicity, On-Prem for more local control;
+• Independent pharmacies or clinics: Cloud for simplicity, On-Prem for full control of sensitive patient data.

 Customer served quickly thanks to an efficient queue management system in retail.